SimpleMobileTools/Simple-Calendar/README.md

 A simple calendar with events and a customizable widget.

-An offline calendar without any other calendar integration.
+A simple calendar with optional CalDAV synchronization.
 You can easily create recurring events and setup reminders, it can also display week numbers.

-Contains a resizable 4x4 widget where you can customize the color of the text, as well as the alpha and the color of the background.
+Contains a monthly view and an event list widget where you can customize the color of the text, as well as the alpha and the color of the background.

 Contains no ads or unnecessary permissions.
-It is fully open-source, provides customizable colors.
+It is fully opensource, provides customizable colors.

 The Storage permission is needed only for exporting or importing events from .ics files.